Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 In terms of appearance, it comes with an attractive coin-edge Pepsi-design bezel, durable five-link stainless steel bracelet, and deep blue dial.
 You can also expect it to keep accurate time for an automatic movement.

-Winner: Although the Orient Mako XL is so much cheaper and features qualities comparable to much pricier timepieces, the best dive watches still come from Seiko’s production.
+Winner: Although the Orient Mako XL is so much cheaper and features qualities comparable to much pricier timepieces, the better dive watches still come from Seiko’s production.
 The SKX009K2 model has a better luminosity, looks prettier, and is better protected deep in the water.

 Another category where Orient and Seiko go toe-to-toe with each other is dress watches.
 The most significant difference when comparing the two is that Orient have them equipped with automatic calibers, while Seiko employs other movements as well, including a sought-after solar-powered quartz caliber.